Disney Books

 When Disney-MGM Studios opened to the public on May 1, 1989, The Magic of Disney Animation opened right along with it.
 Guests would watch artists bring characters to life while also learning about Disney’s animation process along the way.
 The attraction boasted that guests visit every animation department – Story, Animation, Clean Up, Effects, Backgrounds, Cel Transfer, Paint Lab, Inking and Painting, Animation Camera, and Editing.

-More on Kait Around The Kingdom: #SaveMaelstrom
+More on Kait Around The Kingdom: First Look at New Disney's Contemporary Resort Rooms

 The Magic of Disney Animation was unique to the usual entertainment found in theme parks.
 Not only were guests getting a closer look at Disney’s animation process, but this was an actual working studio — located inside of a theme park!
 One aspect of this book that I really enjoyed was getting a peek into life behind the glass.
 Lescher shares stories of their iconic holiday parties, costume contests, and even pranks.
 Between her personal experiences and those of the fellow Cast Members she interviewed for her book, you get a better idea of what that attraction entailed.